pwsh1996/Certification-Study/README.md

 - WinThreshold : *Windows Server 2016*

 The domain functional level cannot be lower than the forest functional level, but it can be higher

+`-ForestMode` Specifies the forest functional level

+The accepted values are
+- Win2003 : *Windows Server 2003* (Default when installing on Windows Server 2008 R2)
+- Win2008 : *Windows Server 2008*
+- Win2008R2 : *Windows Server 2008 R2* (Default)
+- Win2012 : *Windows Server 2012*
+- Win2012R2 : *Windows Server 2012 R2*
+- WinThreshold : *Windows Server 2016*

+`-LogPath` Specifies the fully quallified, non-UNC path to a directory where the log file for this operation is written

+*%SYSTEMROOT%\NTDS* (Default)

+`-SysvolPath` Specifies the fully quallified, non-UNC path to a directory where the Sysvol file is written

+*%SYSTEMROOT%*\SYSVOL (Default)

+`-DatabasePath` Specifies the fully quallified, non-UNC path to a directory that contains the domain database

+*%SYSTEMROOT%\NTDS*

 *Resources:*